wenlzhang/obsidian-task-marker/docs/Usage.md

 ## Mark tasks

 1. A dialog will pop up showing set task statuses in three groups:
     - Group 1 contains marks for "completed" tasks.
-    - Group 2 contains marks for "additional task statuses".
+    - Group 2 contains marks for "Additional task statuses (row 1)".
-    - Group 3 also contains marks for "additional task statuses".
+    - Group 3 contains marks for "Additional task statuses (row 2)".
-2. Use the mouse to select an icon, or type the associated character.
+2. Use the **mouse** to select an icon, or **type** the associated character.
+    - For instance, one can type `x` to complete the task.

 ## Cycle task statuses